-It is recommended to have two and for maximum security three copies of your information.
-One copy can reside on your computer, another copy on different media can reside close by, and a third copy on the same or different storage media than the first two, ideally should be located offsite.
+The recommendation is to have two and for maximum security three copies of your information.
+One copy can reside on your computer, another copy on different media can reside close by, and a third copy on the same or different storage media than the first two, should be located offsite.
 This brings us to the question initially asked: is CD DVD storage media a good option for preserving your digital information?
-When discussing this type of storage media we are specifically talking about recordable CD and DVD discs (often referred to as CD-Rs or DVD-Rs).
+When discussing this type of storage media, we are specifically talking about recordable CD and DVD discs (often referred to as CD-Rs or DVD-Rs).

 Now there are certain key factors that determine whether CD DVD storage media is appropriate for the storage of your valuable files or not and three of these are summarized below.

 Some CD-Rs and DVD-Rs have a relatively short lifetime of around ten years or less, while others such as the gold discs have lifetimes of 50 to 100 years or more.
 Depending on your needs, select the lifetime range that works best.
-Approximate lifetimes for some discs are provided below.
+Approximate lifetimes for some discs are:

 When it comes to lifetime of CD DVD storage media, the longevity of the playback or reader technology is also an issue.
-Without the equipment the media cannot be read and the information is essentially lost.
-Although there has been a decline in the production, sales, and use of optical disc media, optical disc drive production is still on the rise.
-In addition, new generation drives such as Blu-ray drives are backward compatible with CD and DVD optical discs and so CDs and DVDs can be read by these drives.
-Many new drives are being produced and many older drives exist and so the threat to not being able to read CDs and DVDs in the future is currently very low.
+Without the equipment, the media is unreadable and the information lost.
+Unfortunately, there has been a decline in the production, sales, and use of optical disc media, and optical disc drive production is decreasing.

-As you can see the cost of the gold media is substantially more.
+As you can see, the cost of the gold media is substantially more.
 This is not a large issue if only using small amounts because the benefits of high longevity are undeniable.
-However, if using a lot of these discs, it may be quite an expensive option.
+However, if using many of these discs, it may be quite an expensive option.

 Do you have any questions about the information discussed on this page or about CD DVD storage media or any other type of storage media?
 Please send us an email via our contact page and we will be happy to post your question and provide an answer.